Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: New solution of the Tayler-Spruit dynamo

 The different obtained dynamo states are gathered in the bifurcation diagram displayed in Fig.~\ref{fig:bifurcation}, which represents the non-axisymmetric magnetic energy of the solutions as a function of the input ratio $\overline{\Omega}/N$.
-Two distinct dynamo branches are found in bistability and can be reached depending on the initial magnetic field geometry: \begin{itemize} \item[(i)] For an initial ($\ell=2,m=0$) poloidal field, we obtain the branch coloured in magenta, which can be observed for $\overline{\Omega}/N\in[0.13,0.25]$.
-As displayed in the 3D snapshot on top in Fig.~\ref{fig:bifurcation} and the meridional slice of $B_{\phi}^{m=0}$ on top in Fig.~\ref{fig:slices}, the toroidal field generated by the dynamo (shear and electromotive force) is focused on the equatorial plane, hence the name `equatorial branch'.
-The meridional slice of $B_s$ on top in Fig.~\ref{fig:slices} shows that unstable modes develop near the inner spherical boundary, where the radial gradient of $B_{\phi}^{m=0}$ is globally positive.
+Two distinct dynamos co-exist and can be reached depending on the initial magnetic field geometry: \begin{itemize} \item[(i)] For an initial ($\ell=2,m=0$) poloidal field, we obtain the solutions coloured in magenta, which can be observed for $\overline{\Omega}/N\in[0.13,0.25]$.
+As displayed in the 3D snapshot on top in Fig.~\ref{fig:bifurcation} and the meridional slice of $B_{\phi}^{m=0}$ on top in Fig.~\ref{fig:slices}, the toroidal field generated by the dynamo (shear and electromotive force) is focused on the equatorial plane, hence the name `equatorial dynamo'.
+The meridional slice of $B_s$ on top in Fig.~\ref{fig:slices} shows that unstable modes develop near the inner spherical boundary, where the radial gradient of $B_{\phi}^{m=0}$ is globally positive. \citet[][]{petitdemange2023,petitdemange2024} observed a similar dynamo in a simulated radiative zone.
 Note that the magnetic field that can be seen outside the vicinity of the equatorial plane is the remnant of an initial transient, where unstable modes also developed near the polar axis.

-\item[(ii)] For an initial ($\ell=1,m=0$) poloidal field, we obtain the branch coloured in red, which can be observed for the much larger interval $\overline{\Omega}/N\in[0.0077,0.5]$.
-In this case, the toroidal field remains strong in most of the integrated volume but with the opposite equatorial symmetry compared to the equatorial branch, as $B_{\phi}^{m=0}$ tends to $0$ towards the equator.
-Also, the unstable modes are located around the polar axis, and not the equatorial plane, hence the name `polar branch'. \end{itemize}
+\item[(ii)] For an initial ($\ell=1,m=0$) poloidal field, we obtain the dynamo coloured in red, which can be observed for the much larger interval $\overline{\Omega}/N\in[0.0077,0.5]$.
+In this case, the toroidal field remains strong in most of the integrated volume but with the opposite equatorial symmetry compared to the equatorial dynamo, as $B_{\phi}^{m=0}$ tends to $0$ towards the equator.
+Also, the unstable modes are located around the polar axis, and not the equatorial plane, hence the name `polar dynamo'. \end{itemize}